vendasta/api-gateway-docs/docs/Guides/Scim/Guide-to-sync-users-in-vendasta.md

 ### Check for an existing user

-#### 1. By vendasta ID
+#### 1. By Vendasta ID
-You can search for an existing user by vendasta id by making a GET request.
+You can search for an existing user by Vendasta id by making a GET request.

 If there is no user with the given ID then it would throw an error with “Resource not found” message.